Top Posts & Pages

 “Uncorked” pops, straight out of the bottle.
 A culture-clash comedy that throws African American Memphis BBQ culture into the snooty world of fine wines and the ordained high priests of that world — sommeliers — it has laughs and just … Continue reading

-While most film buffs have seen the post-war comedy classic “Whisky Galore!”, a later comedy by Ealing Studios’ acknowledged Master of Twee and Laird of Laughter, Alexander Mackendrick, might have slipped by you.
-“The Maggie,” cleverly re-titled “High and Dry” … Continue reading
+While most film buffs have seen the post-war classic “Whisky Galore!”, a later comedy by Ealing Studios’ acknowledged Master of Twee and Laird of Laughter, Alexander Mackendrick, might have slipped by you.
+“The Maggie,” cleverly re-titled “High and Dry” when … Continue reading

 If the production design of the modest-budget space thriller “3022” is particularly impressive — an underlit space station of worn gear, lived-in living spaces and a touch of grime — that’s no accident.
 David Dean Ebert, art director on TV’s … Continue reading

 Documentary Review: “Celebration” provides an intimate look at Yves St. Laurent, and his stage manager

 It’s easy to see why “Celebration,” an intimate working portrait of fashion designer Yves St. Laurent filmed over the last years of his life, was suppressed upon its completion in 2007.
 It jumps out from the behind-the-scenes sketching, … Continue reading